 I understand that sometimes circumstances might prevent you from completing quizzes by the indicated due date.
-To help you in these situations, a 48-hour submission grace period will be offered for all Quizzes that will allow you to turn in quizzes up to 48 hours after the indicated due date.
+To help you in these situations, a 48-hour submission grace period will be offered for all Quizzes and Recitations that will allow you to turn in quizzes and Recitation assignments up to 48 hours after the indicated due date.
 No additional extensions will be available to make sure that everyone stays on track with the course material and our schedule.